basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 * integrity checking
 * Merkle tree

-For an explanation of these terms, see the [[Implementation Details|Managing Strong Consistency#Implementation-Details]] section above.
+For an explanation of these terms, see the [Implementation Details](#Implementation-Details) section above.

 #### Leader Behavior